reimagined/resolve/docs/modules/comments.md

 ### Example

-The [Hacker News](https://github.com/reimagined/resolve/tree/dev/examples/js/hacker-news) example application makes extensive use of the comment module's client components to publish and display user comments for stories.
+The [Hacker News](https://github.com/reimagined/resolve/tree/dev/examples/js/hacker-news) example application makes extensive use of the comment module's client components to publish and display user comments to stories.